13 Essential Test Parameters for Turbine Oil: Ensuring Optimal Performance

 3.3 Flash Point

-The flash point is the temperature at which the oil gives off enough vapor to ignite.
-It ensures safety by identifying potential fire hazards.
+Normal flash point is the temperature at which the oil gives off sufficient vapor to ignite.
+It makes you safe by knowing the possible fire hazard.

 3.4 Pour Point

-The pour point is the lowest temperature at which the oil flows.
-It’s essential for turbines operating in colder climates.
+The pour point is the lowest temperature limit for the oil when it becomes a solid or semi-solid.
+That important to keep turbines operating in colder climates.

 3.5 Demulsification